AND WE ALL FALL DOWN - TRUE STORIES OF A TRUE GHOST TOWN

 If we can put aside the value judgments we make about these atrocities it is possible to dredge up tidbits of something noteworthy, something more than humans acting like humans.
 Such are the cases of Nana and Sergeant Brent Woods.

-Nana is described at times as a sub-chief or sometimes just as a leader of a band of Indians, mostly from the Chihenne band of the Chiricahua Apache.
+Nana (photo left from 1886)is described at times as a sub-chief or sometimes just as a leader of a band of Indians, mostly from the Chihenne band of the Chiricahua Apache.
 The Chihenne claimed the area around Ojo Caliente or Warm Springs and are sometimes called the Warm Springs Apaches as a result.
 Warm Springs was located just north of the Black Range and just south of the San Mateo Mountains.
 The springs are the headwaters of Alamosa Creek.
 Follow the Ojo Caliente link to see our video of this site.

 Instead of relocating to the Tularosa reservation, Victorio and a number of his band sought refuge in the Black Range.
 After a series of negotiations, misunderstandings (or misrepresentations), a resolution was finally reached in 1874 when a reservations was established at Warm Springs.